-Unfortunately, once again in 2022, it seems like Japan maybe still closed to foreign tourists in sakura season.
-But who knows!
-It would be nice to have been able to once again welcome international tourists in time for cherry blossom season.
-Without a doubt it is one of the best times to visit Japan.
+Without a doubt cherry blossom season is one of the best times to visit Japan.
 If you have been in Japan for cherry blossom season in the past, you will know why.
 If you are planning to celebrate cherry blossom season in Japan in the future: the hype is real, the cherry blossoms are stunning, and the events and festivals are amazing.
-In the meantime, we can only hope and pray for an “open” season in 2023.
+Thankfully, many of the festivals seem to be coming back in 2023 after three long years!

 Saitama Cherry Blossoms

 In this post a list of some of Saitama’s better known cherry blossom areas with a link to more information in English.
-Some of the links are internal links, to articles on Saitama with Kids, and some are external, to other blogs or websites.
+Some of the links are internal links, to articles on this website, and some are external, to other blogs or websites.

 3 of Japan’s Top 100